 Tip: Don’t let Agents/owners walk around the room near you, especially in older houses with wooden floors, as it will shake the camera and create blurry images.

-- Shooting a view – With any property photos of a view it is good practice to have some balcony rail in the photo to show perspective of an image.
+- Shooting a view – With any property photos of a view, it is good practice to have some balcony rail in the photo to show the perspective of an image.
 This way buyers can easily see it is a view from the property, looking more realistic online.

 Tip: If you have a tight balcony, only keep a few pieces of furniture on it.
 Such as just two chairs and a table to show it is a usable space.